Pula Arena — Roman Amphitheatre

 Well Connected

-Well connected to the rest of Istria and mainland Croatia via highways.
-The Istrian Y highway provides fast access.
+Well connected to the rest of Istria and mainland Croatia via motorway.
+The Istrian Y motorway provides fast access.

 By Bus